DuroDaCoder/Rainbowium/README.md

 ------------------
 >You must have DOC character unlocked, you get the most renown while playing for him.

 >To have farm set-up, you need to have set this settings in matchmaking options.
-Not showed options must be set on "OFF".
 ![setup](https://user-images.githubusercontent.com/48152410/152682714-a099867a-5a36-4b49-846d-411bfebcfc29.png)